 - Certain rare genetic conditions, such as Plummer Vinson syndrome and tylosis

 Sex, race and age are also factors.
-Men are more likely to develop esophageal cancer, as are African-Americans.
-ItÕs also more common in people aged 50 years and older.
+Men are more likely to develop esophageal cancer.
+It's also more common in people ages 65-74.

 While there are no current recommendations regarding screening for esophageal cancer, those at higher risk are often watched more closely, and may undergo regular upper endoscopies.

 - Weight loss

 - Cough (from aspiration)